Main Streets & Community

 Realize the power of community, real or virtual, for your nonprofit in Pittsburgh.
-Take a look at what we’ve done for others.

 Not only is Randy organized and creative, but he also is fun to work with.
 Notable is Randy’s talent in marketing neighborhoods, events and programs.
 While his projects are rooted in data and analysis, he presents them in a way that his clients can understand, implement and enjoy.
-Top qualities: Great Results, On Time, Creative — Alida Baker., technical assistance consultant [on LinkedIn]
+Top qualities: Great Results, On Time, Creative Alida Baker., technical assistance consultant [on LinkedIn]

-A PORTFOLIO of 12 community marketing solutions
+A PORTFOLIO of 12 community building solutions

 Including: CITY-WIDE CAMPAIGN | BUSINESS TECHNOLOGY | MARKET ANALYSIS | ITALIAN FESTIVAL | MULTI-COMMUNITY MARKETING | FUNDRAISING | COMMUNITY BRANDING & TOUR | MEMBERSHIP | GREENING EFFORTS | WEBSITES & SOCIAL MEDIA